Financial planning tools and services to put you on the path to the future you want

 So, if you are planning on an inheritance to fund your own retirement, you may want to assess whether your expectations are realistic or not.

-In the NewRetirement retirement planner you can model what your finances look like with or without an anticipated inheritance.
+In the NewRetirement Planner you can model what your finances look like with or without an anticipated inheritance.
 It is easy to see the impact of different lump-sum contributions at different periods of time.

 Different families and different cultures have varying expectations for inheritance.